Apply for a Cat or Dog Breeder License

 License Requirement

-You must be licensed, if you meet both of the following conditions:
+You must be licensed if you meet the following conditions:

-• You possess 11 or more adult female dogs and/or cats that are capable of reproduction
+You possess 5 or more adult intact female dogs and/or cats and you are in the business of breeding them for sale or exchange.

 Exemptions from Licensing

-If you breed dogs for certain specific purposes, you may qualify for an exemption to the licensing requirement.
+If you breed dogs for certain specific purposes, those dogs may qualify you for an exemption from the licensing requirement.

-A person who breeds dogs that meet the exemption requirements (above) but also breeds non-sporting dogs, or cats, may not be exempt from becoming a licensed breeder with respect to the non-sporting dogs or cats.
+A person who breeds dogs that qualify for an exemption (above) but also breeds cats or dogs ineligible for an exemption, may not be exempt from becoming a licensed breeder with respect to the cats or ineligible dogs.

 Application and Fees